TESSA UN Ltd/Sound for Wellbeing in Child-Centered Settings

 In-person | Small group | Bespoke options available

-A one-day CPD training exploring how sound is experienced by children and young people, and how it may support or overwhelm within everyday environments.
+A one-day CPD training exploring how sound is experienced by children and young people, and how it may support wellbeing or contribute to overwhelm within everyday environments.

 Through guided listening, gentle instrument playing and discussion, participants develop an understanding of sound as a sensory and relational experience.